-The President is responsible for the educational standards and general academic excellence of the college, and also serves to:
+The President is responsible for the educational standards and general academic excellence of the college, and for the hiring of faculty and staff, and also serves among other things to:

-- Advise and be an executive agent of the CUNY Board of Trustees ("Board"), and have the immediate supervision with full discretionary power to carry into effect the bylaws, resolutions, and policies of the Board, the lawful resolution of any of its committees, and the policies, programs, and lawful resolution of the faculty and students where appropriate; - Exercise general supervision over officers, employees, and students of the college, and their concerns, and over the preparation and implementation of the college's master plan; - Recommend to the Board for appointment, promotion and the granting of tenure, those persons she feels reasonably certain will contribute to the improvement of academic excellence at the college, after consultation with the appropriate departmental and faculty committees and taking student evaluations into account; - Act as chairperson of the faculty, College Senate, and the committees on faculty, personnel and budget, or of equivalent bodies, as established, and transmit to the Board her recommendations on matters of curriculum and other matters falling under faculty jurisdiction; - Present a tentative annual budget to the Chancellor; - Have such additional duties as the Chancellor and/or the Board shall designate.
+- Advise and be an executive agent of the CUNY Board of Trustees ("Board"), and have the immediate supervision with full discretionary power to carry into effect the bylaws, resolutions, and policies of the Board, the lawful resolution of any of its committees, and the policies, programs, and lawful resolution of the faculty, staff and students where appropriate. - Recommend to the Board for appointment, promotion and the granting of tenure, those persons she feels reasonably certain will contribute to the improvement of academic excellence at the college, after consultation with the appropriate departmental and faculty committees and taking student evaluations into account.

-B. The Executive Director of Compliance Programs & Legal Affairs: Olga Dais, Esq.
-Dr. Olga Dais, Executive Director of the Office of Compliance Programs and Legal Affairs (CPLA) carries out the duties previously assigned to the Affirmative Action Officer, in addition to her duties of overseeing compliance with Federal programs and other legal matters.
+B. The Executive Director of Compliance Programs & Legal Affairs: Olga Carter Dais, Esq.

+Dr. Olga Carter Dais, Executive Director of the Office of Compliance Programs and Legal Affairs (CPLA) carries out the duties previously assigned to the Affirmative Action Officer, in addition to her duties of overseeing compliance with Federal programs and other legal matters.
 Her role in Affirmative Action is delineated in Section V of this document.